MichaelYagi/apitext/README.md

 This is one of my apps for the TidByt.
-You can pull info from an endpoint that serves text or a JSON feed.
+You can pull info from an endpoint that serves text or JSON.
 Things like news feeds are an ideal use.

 This repo is intended as a testing and staging area before things get pushed to https://github.com/tidbyt/community/tree/main/apps/apitext.
 Make sure to do an [advanced build of pixlet](https://tidbyt.dev/docs/build/advanced-installation) so you can run the commands below.